cdjohnnatha/houston-errors/README.md

 ## Houston-Errors
-All function listed above use on of DefaultError from houston module.
+All function listed above use on of DefaultError from houston-errors module.

 ### DefaultError(houstonError, [optionals])